Ultraworking/pentathlon-guidance/1-best-practices.md

 We've noticed that people who journal about their experience, and who take notes from the trainings, do better.

 Maximilan Schoenberger took extensive notes on how to set up and run Work Cycles — his notes have been helpful both to himself in mastering personal productivity, and to everyone else who gets to read his notes.

-// link Max's notes
+We'll cover Max's notes further in the [Work Cycles section](https://ultraworking.gitbooks.io/pentathlon-guidance/content/work-cycles.html).

 Both Ultraworking founders, Sebastian Marshall and Kai Zau, keep daily journals.